Jenni Konner: Lenny Letter

 Konner and Lena Dunham collaborated to create Lenny Letter, a weekly online feminist newsletter.
 The pair started the project with the intention of giving a platform to young female voices to discuss feminist issues.
 The newsletter features political essays, personal stories, interviews, artwork, and even an advice column from Dunham and Konner themselves called "Letters to Lenny".
 One notable article was an essay written by actress Jennifer Lawrence about the gender wage gap in Hollywood.

 Lenny Letter was supported by Hearst Corporation advertising.
 In December 2017, it was then supported by Condé Nast.

-Konner and Dunham also worked with Random House on a book imprint that will extend the aims of Lenny Letter to book publishing.
+Konner and Dunham also worked with Random House on a book imprint that tried to extend the aims of Lenny Letter to book publishing.

 In October 2018, it was announced the website would be shutting down, reportedly due to a decline in subscribers and a failure to build momentum on other platforms.
 Contributors were told a week prior to the shut down, receiving fees for unpublished written works.

 Personal life

-Konner lives in Los Angeles, California, with her two children and husband Richard Shepard.
+Konner lives in Los Angeles with her two children and her husband, Richard Shepard.